6 ways educators can prevent bullying in schools

 4. Educate about bullying:

 Learning is something that children do since they are born.
-They follow their elders around and the environment they live in influences their behavior greatly.
+They follow their elders around and the environment they live in influences their behaviour greatly.
 So, develop a good, healthy, and positive school culture.
 Teach children to deal with bullies.
 This helps them shift the power balance.
 Some things children need to be informed about to ease bullying are:

 • Walking away when a bully approaches or avoiding bullying situations